Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Key facts

-- Thyroid medicines are available as tablets and are usually taken daily.
+- Thyroid medicines are available as tablets and you usually take them once a day.

-- Your doctor will recommend the thyroid medicine and dose that is right for you, based on your individual circumstances.
+- Your doctor will recommend the thyroid medicine and dose that is right for you.

 What is thyroid medicine?

 Thyroid medicines are tablets used to treat thyroid gland disorders.
-The thyroid is a butterfly-shaped gland inside your neck that produces the thyroid hormone.
+Your thyroid is a butterfly-shaped gland in your neck that makes thyroid hormone.

-Thyroid disorders include hypothyroidism, which is when the thyroid is underactive and does not produce enough thyroid hormone.
-Another thyroid disorder is hyperthyroidism, which is when the thyroid produces too much thyroid hormone.
-These disorders cause the body's metabolism (natural chemical reactions) to slow down or speed up.
+Hypothyroidism is when your thyroid is underactive and does not produce enough thyroid hormone.
+This disorder makes your body's metabolism (natural chemical reactions) slow down.

 How does thyroid medicine work?

 Thyroid medicines are only available with a doctor's prescription.
-Thyroid medicine should only be used if you have been diagnosed with a thyroid disorder.
+You should only take thyroid medicine if your doctor has diagnosed you with a thyroid disorder.

-Thyroid medicines are available as tablets, and only with a doctor's prescription.
+Thyroid medicines are available as tablets.
+You need to get them from a pharmacy with a doctor's prescription.

-If you're diagnosed with hypothyroidism, you may be prescribed medicine which replaces the hormones normally produced by the thyroid gland.
+If you have hypothyroidism, you may need a medicine which replaces the hormones normally produced by the thyroid gland.

-Levothyroxine is commonly used to treat hypothyroidism and replaces the hormone T4.
+Levothyroxine is a medicine used to treat hypothyroidism.
+It replaces the hormone T4.

-Liothyronine replaces the hormone T3 and is usually only prescribed after careful consideration by a thyroid specialist (endocrinologist).
+Liothyronine replaces the hormone T3.
+It is usually only prescribed after careful consideration by a thyroid specialist (endocrinologist).

 There are several different thyroid medicines that can treat hyperthyroidism.
-They include propylthiouracil and carbimazole.
+They include:

-These medicines work by blocking the production of hormones in the thyroid gland.
+These medicines work by blocking the production of hormones in your thyroid gland.

-All of these thyroid medicines are available on the Pharmaceutical Benefits Scheme (PBS), however, some brands may cost more than others.
+All of these thyroid medicines are available on the Pharmaceutical Benefits Scheme (PBS).
+However, some brands may cost more than others.
+Ask your pharmacist to explain what you need to pay.

 Side effects of thyroid medicines are rare, so long as you are taking the correct dose.